tinic/NitrogenGenerator/README.md

 [<img src="./images/oxygensensor.jpg" width="100"/>](./images/oxygensensor.jpg)

 5. A holding tank for the nitrogen.
-A 5 gallon Cornelious will do, $130.
+A 5 gallon Cornelius will do, $130.

 [<img src="./images/corneliouskeg.jpeg" width="100"/>](./images/corneliouskeg.jpeg)